aahmed7867/aahmed_dsci510_final_project/README.md

 # Installation

-Run following command in Command Line Window to install the requirements necessary to run your project:
+Run the following command in the Command Line Window to install the project requirements:

 ```
 pip install -r requirements.txt